GOED's Supply Chain Navigator User Guide

 • Distributors/Traders (To come)

-This segment will feature companies that distribute or trade omega-3 products manufactured by other companies (ranging from crude oils to concentrates)
+This segment will feature companies that distribute or trade omega-3 products manufactured by other companies (ranging from crude oils to concentrates).

 • Contract Manufacturers (To come)

-This segment will outline companies worldwide that can incorporate EPA+DHA ingredients into consumer finished products, through encapsulation, bottling and more.
+This segment will outline companies that can incorporate EPA+DHA ingredients into consumer finished products, through encapsulation, bottling and more.

 How to Use the Supply Chain Navigator

-1. Start by selecting a supply chain segment.
+1. Select a supply chain segment.

 2. Filter companies within that segment based on attributes of interest.